ag-sanjjeev/text-scroll-animation/README.md

 ## &#9873; License

-This reference licensed under the [MIT license](LICENSE).
+This project licensed under the [MIT license](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## &#9873; Contact

 If you have any questions or need further assistance, please feel free to reach me at [Email](mailto:resulttext)

-Thanks for reviewing this reference notes!
+Thanks for reviewing this project!